virtual-world-framework/vwf/docs/persistence_in_vwf.md

 ### Relationship Between Instance Persistence and Saving Instance State

-As it turns out, once we add the *state persistence* capability, we can have the server save the state automatically when the last client disconnects.
+As it turns out, once we add the capability to *save instance state*, we can have the server save the state automatically when the last client disconnects.
 When a client connects to the same instance ID, the server can load the last save state when it bootstraps the environment.
-In other words, we'll accomplish *instance persistence* using *state persistence*.
+In other words, we'll accomplish *instance persistence* by *saving instance state*.

 This will require the server to maintain an *authoritative client* so that the server always knows the correct state.
 For now, we will simply